jellinjelly/react-password-validator/README.md

 ### Future Development

-Would like to add a second input field for password confirmation and cross check with first input
+ - Can add a second input field for password confirmation and cross check with first input
+ - Can add XSS filter, assuming this is going to be a submittable form
+ - Can create a type of database to store validation data instead of the js file